almet/markdown-doc/articles/dependency-injection.md

 etc.

 To avoid this anonying behavior, an interesting way to proceed is to provide and use builders.
-Builders are objects which can read specific format Schemas, to build the Schema representation (with objects) wich is comprehensive for us (and for the builder).
+Builders are objects that can read specific Schemas formats to build the Schema representation (with objects) wich is understandable for us (and for the builder).

-The first type of builder wich comes to my mind, is the XML builder.
-It can read XML Schemas, and provide us the good type of Schema.
+The first type of builder coming to my mind, is the XML builder.
+It can read XML Schemas, and provide the good type of Schema.
 XML builder comes with a XSD definition file.

 Some Java dependency injection container